isomerpages/singapore-customs-cms/_certificates-of-origin/Certificates of Origin/Self Certification .md

 | 10.     | European Union-Singapore Free Trade Agreement (EUSFTA)   | [Circular No. 18/2019](https://www.customs.gov.sg/-/media/cus/files/circulars/corp/2019/circular-18-2019-ver-2.pdf)     |
 | 11.     | New Zealand-Singapore Comprehensive Economic Partnership (ANZSCEP)  | [Circular No. 21/2019](https://www.customs.gov.sg/-/media/cus/files/circulars/circular-212019-ver-1.pdf)   |
 |12.| UK-Singapore Free Trade Agreement | [Circular No. 15/2020](https://www.customs.gov.sg/news-and-media/circulars/circular152020)

+Singapore Customs does not issue Preferential Certificate of Origin for all originating goods in the FTAs seen above as these FTAs adopt a self-certification regime, where the certification of a good’s origin is to be declared by a specific entity (e.g. producer, exporter, importer) in a manner prescribed in the relevant [FTA](http://www.fta.gov.sg/).
+You may refer to the legal text or the Rules of Origin chapter of the relevant FTA for more details.

+Please do note that although Singapore Customs does not issue a Prefential Certificate of Origin, the goods exported out of Singapore or imported into Singapore under self-certification regime are still governed by the Regulations of Imports and Exports Act (RIEA).
+For goods being exported out of Singapore, the importing authorities may raise a verification request as prescribed under the legal text of the FTA should they doubt the originating status of the goods.